List of presidents of the United States involved in Scouting

-In 1911, President William Howard Taft accepted the position of honorary president of the BSA; each U.S. president since has been offered the position and has served.
-Theodore Roosevelt was the only honorary vice-president, as he had left office before the honorary presidency began.
+In 1911, U.S. President William Howard Taft accepted the position of honorary president (the ceremonial office also called the Honorary Chair, that title written in capitals as a stylistic convention) of the Boy Scouts of America (BSA); each U.S. president since has been offered the position and has served in the role of honorary president.
+Theodore Roosevelt was the only individual to serve as honorary vice-president, as he had left office as U.S. president before the BSA's office of honorary presidency was established.

+Gerald Ford is the only president to have attained the rank of Eagle Scout.